tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ```
 The result is a `py4web` subdirectory in your root directory containing the py4web source treee.

-### Change to the py4web directory and install using pip
+### Change to the py4web directory and install requirements using pip

 Make py4web the current directory: